BILLY: Steering Large Language Models via Merging Persona Vectors for Creative Generation: Approach: BILLY

 \subsection{Inference-time Steering with Composite Persona Vector}

 The final stage applies the composite vector to steer the model's generation process.
-During a standard forward pass, when the model computes the activations $\vec{a}_{\text{original}}^{(l)}$ at a chosen steering layer $l$ (specifically, layer 20 in our experiments, following \cite{persona_vec}), we intervene by adding our composite vector, scaled by a coefficient $\alpha$:
+During a standard forward pass, when the model computes the activations $\vec{a}_{\text{original}}^{(l)}$ at a chosen steering layer $l$, we intervene by adding our composite vector, scaled by a coefficient $\alpha$:

 This simple addition acts as a directional push in the activation space, steering the model's subsequent computations and thus its final output towards a state that aligns with the fused perspectives of the multiple personas.
 Crucially, this steering process requires only a single additive operation during each inference step and involves no additional training.
+Specifically, layer 20 and coefficient 2.0 in our experiments, following \citet{persona_vec}, and we also conduct a study of steering layers and coefficients in Appendix~\ref{appen:choice}.